Three locations across Auckland: 24 Green Lane East, Remuera; Quay West Building, 8 Albert Street, CBD; Franklin Seddon Medical Building, Pukekohe

 How do they occur?

-Varicose Veins are caused when the valves in your legs responsible for blood flow stop working correctly.
+Varicose veins are caused when the valves in your legs responsible for blood flow stop working correctly.
 Their insufficiency allows blood to back flow which results in blood pooling in your veins, causing them to stretch and increase in size.
-They most commonly occur in the superficial veins in your legs, specifically affecting vein junctions (where different veins join together) and they are commonly found in the upper thigh, behind the knee, and in the calf muscle.
+They most commonly occur in the superficial veins in your legs, specifically affecting vein junctions (where different veins join) and they are commonly found in the upper thigh, behind the knee, and in the calf muscle.
 Women can experience varicose veins in their groin due to pregnancy.

 Over time, if varicose veins are left untreated, they can cause further complications including the development of varicose ulcers – where the skin struggles to heal.
 Patients may also suffer increasing appearance concerns such as dark pigmentation forming over their skin.
 Further complications of venous insufficiency can occur including the development of Deep Vein Thrombosis (DVT) whereby a clot in the leg develops – while this isn’t directly linked to varicose veins, it is a significant complication of vein insufficiency to be aware of.